AlexFalappa/nb-springboot/README.md

 ## Changelog

 -  **2.0-SNAPSHOT** (???
 2018): Work In Progress
-    -  Improved internal support for projects based on Spring Boot 2.x
+    -  Support for projects based on Spring Boot 2.x
+    -  Refined the *Spring Initializr* project wizard:
+        - presents frequently used starter dependencies first
+        - linked editing of some base project properties (i.e. artifactId linked to name and package)
     -  New File templates for:
+        - actuator endpoints
-        - reactive `@RestController` annotated class
+        - reactive `@RestController` annotated classes
+        - reactive repository interfaces
-        - reactive handler class
+        - reactive handler classes
-        - class implementing `InfoContributor`
+        - classes implementing `InfoContributor`
+        - classes implementing `HealthIndicator`
     -  New code templates:
         - in Java files for web request mapping annotations and webflux router functions beans
         - in configuration properties files for commonly used sets of properties